Updated for 2023

 10. Only Use Packing Containers That Can Be Sealed

-It’s tempting to use laundry hampers and trash bags as makeshift moving materials, but it’s really not a good idea.
+It’s tempting to use laundry hampers and trash bags as makeshift moving materials, but it’s not a good idea.

 Bags that can easily split, or containers without lids can easily leave you with a huge mess on moving day.
 And the last thing you need on moving day is to have to stop and… re-pack.